-- medicines to treat high cholesterol levels which reduce the amount of fat in the blood such as colestyramine - medicines to control feeling sick or being sick such as metoclopramide or domperidone - medicines called anti-coagulants, which are used to thin the blood such as warfarin or other coumarins - you may take occasional doses of paracetamol but should consult your doctor if you need to take it on a regular basis - barbiturates (for epilepsy or to help you sleep), such as phenobarbitone - medicines to treat heart or circulatory problems, or to lower blood pressure (e.g. digoxin, guanethidine, reserpine, methyldopa) - medicines to treat migraine (e.g. ergotamine and methysergide) - beta-blockers (e.g. atenolol) or vasodilators (e.g. hydralazine) - phenothiazines used as sedatives (e.g. chlorpromazine, pericyazine and fluphenazine) - if you are going to have a general anaesthetic, as this may cause changes in heart rhythm - flucloxacillin (antibiotic), due to a serious risk of blood and fluid abnormality (high anion gap metabolic acidosis) that must have urgent treatment and which may occur particularly in case of severe renal impairment, sepsis (when bacteria and their toxins circulate in the blood leading to organ damage) malnutrition, chronic alcoholism, and if the maximum daily doses of paracetamol are used.
+- medicines to treat high cholesterol levels which reduce the amount of fat in the blood such as colestyramine - medicines to control feeling sick or being sick such as metoclopramide or domperidone - medicines called anti-coagulants, which are used to thin the blood such as warfarin or other coumarins - you may take occasional doses of paracetamol but should consult your doctor if you need to take it on a regular basis - barbiturates (for epilepsy or to help you sleep), such as phenobarbitone - medicines to treat heart or circulatory problems, or to lower blood pressure, (e.g. digoxin, quanethidine, reserpine, methyldopa) - medicines to treat migraine (e.g. ergotamine and methysergide) - beta blockers (e.g. atenolol) or vasodilators (e.g. hydralazine) - phenothiazines used as sedatives (e.g. chlorpromazine, pericyazine and fluphenazine) - if you are going to have blood or urine tests as taking this medicine may affect the results - if you are going to have a general anaesthetic, as this may cause changes in heart rhythm - flucloxacillin (antibiotic), due to a serious risk of blood and fluid abnormality (high anion gap metabolic acidosis) that must have urgent treatment and which may occur particularly in case of severe renal impairment, sepsis (when bacteria and their toxins circulate in the blood leading to organ damage), malnutrition, chronic alcoholism, and if the maximum daily doses of paracetamol are used.